 Occasionally some titan of the deep ocean, swollen with the pestilent gases of decomposition will breach the surface.
-It’s chitinous spines and bloated poison sacks replenishing stocks of wargear, fueling raids against rival flotilla.
+It’s chitinous spines and bloated poison sacks replenishing stocks of wargear—fueling raids against rival flotilla.
 Food, metal, mates and slaves.
 Of these, slaves are the most valuable.
-As a means of propulsion and in the lean times survival.
+Both as a means of propulsion and in the lean times survival.

 Setting foot on dry land for the first time Aspirants climb the mountain to the temple atop the highest point on Halia.
 There the inscriptions on the pillars of the temple describe the ordeal ahead.
 Alone, in an open boat, an Aspirant must circumnavigate the planet.
 Equipped only with a smooth handled adze of polished wood and bronxe and a carvel built boat fashioned from the sacred trees of the temple precincts.

 Hollowed by hunger, desiccated by thirst, disfigured by the sun.
 Upon return, taken down into the vast complex below the holy mountain.
 Transformed physically by the Apothecarium; spiritually by the Reclusiam.
 Neophytes emerge blinking in the sunlight once more.
 To begin the often lethal process of becoming a full Battle Brother of the Sauroters Chapter.